 CSV files are frequently used in Data Engineering Platforms, such as Databricks, for easy Data Handling and Manipulation.
-CSV Files are used by many organizations for Storage Optimization, Standard Representation, and other reasons.
 This article will provide you with a step-by-step guide on how to perform Databricks Read CSV.
 You will also explore more about Databricks and the nature of CSV Files and the salient features they offer.
 Read along to learn more about Databricks Read CSV.

 Introduction to Databricks